 By Chang Moyang, Henan Province

 At this moment, God’s words flickered in my mind: “Young people should not be without the truth, nor should they harbor hypocrisy and unrighteousness….
-Young people should have the bravery to not succumb to the oppression of the forces of darkness and to transform the significance of their existence” (“Words to the Young and Old” in The Word Appears in the Flesh).
+Young people should have the bravery to not succumb to oppression by the forces of darkness and to transform the significance of their existence” (The Word, Vol. 1.
+The Appearance and Work of God.
+Words for the Young and the Old).
 God’s words allowed me to finally calm my restless heart.
 I came to understand God’s will through His words.
 God hoped that I would turn toward righteousness, have the faith and courage to pursue the truth and put it into practice, to break through the strictures of face, status, and vanity, to be an honest person, and to live in an open and aboveboard way.
 God’s words gave me the faith and courage to put the truth into practice.
 Who cares about face, anyway?
 I can no longer be subject to Satan’s mocking!
 I can no longer rebel against God; I must forsake myself and practice the truth.
 Once I summoned up the resolve to find my sister and have a heart-to-heart fellowship with her, the results far exceeded my expectations.
 Not only did my sister not look down on me, but she confessed her own corruption, reflected on and recognized her own deficiencies and apologized to me, saying that in the future when encountering an issue, we should have fellowship on the truth with each other to achieve mutual understanding, see obeying the truth as our principle, learn from each other’s strengths to make up for our own deficiencies, do the work of the church well together.
 This is how that battle without weapons came to an end.
 My issue had been resolved, and I felt free and bright in my heart.
-Thinking back to the intense battle in my heart just now and mulling over the suffering in a seemingly life-or-death battle, I started to realize how serious my vain concern for saving face and status was.
-It was a part of my life to the point that I was living in darkness, facing call after call from God but unable to break free.
+Thinking back to the intense battle in my heart just now, I started to realize how serious my vain concern for saving face and status was.
+It was a part of my life to the point that I was living in darkness, unable to break free.
 I understood the truth but could not practice it; I truly was too deeply corrupted by Satan!
 I also really experienced that practicing the truth and being an honest person is not easy.
 When faced with trials, only by relying on God, seeking the truth, and having the faith and courage to put the truth into practice can I triumph over the control of a satanic corrupt disposition, stand witness, and live in the light!

-It was only after undergoing this experience that I had some understanding of God’s words: “Every time people put the truth into practice, or put the love of God into practice … in the depths of their hearts a life-and-death battle will, in fact, be going on.”
+It was only after undergoing this experience that I had some understanding of God’s words: “Every time people put the truth into practice, or put the love of God into practice, there is a great battle, and though all may seem well with their flesh, in the depths of their hearts a life-and-death battle will, in fact, be going on….”
 And I understood that God’s words were said about mankind’s corrupt nature because people’s satanic nature is too deeply rooted in the flesh.
 These corrupt satanic natures have become their lives and keep people firmly under their control.
 Without the truth, there is no way to escape from them.
 When we practice the truth is when we forsake our own fleshly lives; this process is the same as being reborn.
 It really is a contest and a fight for life and death, and it is a quite painful process.
 When we do not truly know our own corrupt nature and we don’t have the will to suffer or pay a price, we absolutely cannot practice the truth.
 In the past I thought that practicing the truth was easy—this was because I had no understanding of my own corrupt nature and I didn’t know how deep my corruption was.
 In the future, I am willing to more deeply know myself through experience, to seek to practice the truth in all things, to forsake myself, and live out the likeness of a true human being!